AmpersandTarski/Ampersand/docs/conceptual/theory.md

 introduced before.

-The Ampersand compiler generates a schema $\mathscr{Z}$, which contains concepts, relations, and rules.
+The Ampersand compiler generates a schema $\mathscr{Z}$, which contains concepts, relations and rules.
 It defines the set of concepts:

 $\mathcal{C}=\{ {\tt Module}, {\tt Course}, {\tt Student}\}$